-This Halloween-themed snap fiction story (what’s that?) started crawling out of the woodwork after I took a photo of a lone sneaker by the side of the road, trampled and almost buried in the sand.
+This Halloween-themed snap fiction (what’s that?) horror story started crawling out of the woodwork after I took a photo of a lone sneaker by the side of the road, trampled and almost buried in the sand.

 The House on Trappers Lane